tkurtbond/tkurtbond.github.io/posts/2021/07/06/another-thing-i-really-liked-about-advanced-fighting-fantasy-1e.rst

 abilities which mechanically are spells, but which the character doesn't regard as magic, something they regard as evil.
-Doing this sort of thing in a fantasy game makes a lot of sense, where characters might have weird on-off abilities.
+Doing this sort of thing in a fantasy game makes a lot of sense, where characters might have weird one-off abilities.

 .. _Dungeoneer: https://fightingfantasy.fandom.com/wiki/Dungeoneer_(book)